Bra-AM/crypto-data-warehouse-dbt-airflow/README.md

 ETH    | +65.04%      | High Growth     | 5         | 0.016701
 BTC    | +17.72%      | Moderate Growth | 0         | 0.005438
 ```

-## 🤝 Contributing

-This project demonstrates professional data engineering practices and mathematical modeling techniques.
-Feel free to explore the code and adapt it for your own cryptocurrency analysis needs.

-## 📧 Contact

-**Project Showcase**: This repository demonstrates advanced data engineering, mathematical modeling, and business analytics capabilities for professional portfolio purposes.

----

-*Built with mathematical precision and professional data engineering practices* 🚀